RikkaApps/Riru/template/magisk_module/README.md

 ### v19.7 (29)

-- Support Samsung Q with "usap" enabled (this really should happens only on custom ROMs?)
+- Support Samsung Q with "usap" enabled (this should happens only on custom ROMs?)

 ### v19.6 (28)